 - Electric bus manufacturing: Public transport presents the best business case for electrification.
 This is especially true for the bus market as it already produces buses largely for the domestic market.
-Buses are designated in SA and are subject to between 70% and 80% local content requirements by the dti for public procurement.
+Buses are designated in SA and are subject to ~80% local content requirements by the Department of Trade and Industry (dti) for public procurement.
 The assembly of buses further enjoys the benefit of duty-free importation of all driveline components.
-SA assembled 1 131 units in 2017 with 54 (4.7%) of those destined for the export market.
+SA assembled 1131 units in 2017 with 54 (4.7%) of those destined for the export market.
 While this is a fairly flat market in SA, there is scope to revitalise this space.
 Incorporating e-bus manufacturing is a more economically viable way of achieving this revitalisation. - Lithium ion battery (LIB) production: South Africa is an attractive manufacturing destination for lithium ion batteries because of its existing battery manufacturing (and recycling) industry.
-This is coupled with South Africa's mining sector's ability to provide some of the raw materials required for the nickelmanganese-cobalt (NMC) cathode battery chemistry, especially manganese.
-SA possesses 78% of the world's manganese.
-In addition, other raw materials required in the cathode are mined in Sub-Saharan Africa.
+This is coupled with SA's mining sector's ability to provide some of the raw materials required for the nickelmanganese-cobalt-oxide cathode battery chemistry, especially manganese.
+SA holds 78% of the world's manganese.
+In addition, other raw materials required in the cathode are mined in Sub-Saharan Africa. - Passenger vehicle manufacturing: There is a medium- to long-term opportunity for SA to be used as a manufacturing hub for electric passenger vehicles for the export market.
+Manufacturing for the domestic market is a longer-term opportunity as demand increases.

 Table 1 provides an overview of the major drivers and barriers that are also discussed in this report.
+Table 2 highlights the market opportunities in the electric vehicle market.